-- An interest in studying music in a variety of styles through analysis, listening, performing and composing - A love of music and an open-minded approach to different styles and cultures - An ability to read music - Ability to undertake self-directed work
+An interest in studying music in a variety of styles through analysis, listening, performing and composing

+- A love of music and an open-minded approach to different styles and cultures

+- An ability to read music

+- Ability to undertake self-directed work

 The course is studied in units, which encompass performing, composing, listening and analysis (musical understanding).
-In musical understanding students study three areas of musical history, ranging from Classical music of 1750 to the popular genres of the present day.
-Students can choose to weight their course in favour of Performance or Composition depending on where their strength lies.
+In musical understanding students study four areas of musical history.
+These range from Classical music of 1750 and Romantic Programme music of the 1800's to 20th century popular song and instrumental Jazz from 1910 of the present day.

-Unit 1: Performance 25% / 35% 10 minute approx. performance of at least two contrasting pieces.
+Unit 1: Performance 35% 10 minute approx. performance of at least three contrasting pieces.

 Externally assessed.

-Unit 2: Composition 25% / 35% 2-3 Compositions completed under controlled conditions and externally assessed against a brief set by the exam board.
+Unit 2: Composition 25% Two Compositions completed under controlled conditions and externally assessed against a brief set by the exam board.

-Unit 3: Musical understanding Two and a half-hour exam, including listening, understanding musical lines and essay writing.
+Unit 3: Musical understanding Two and a half-hour exam, including listening, understanding musical lines and essay writing related to the musical history periods of study.